 The words were gibberish, but suddenly, I could feel myself standing shoulder-deep, in cold, rushing water.
 Tall green grasses were all around, and the banks smelled of salt, and much to my horror, I was being sucked down by the undertow.
 For several anxious seconds, I felt I was drowning.
 Then, as quickly as the sensation came, it was gone.

-I sat there wondering if I were coming down with something, or had experienced a heart attack, a stroke – whatever it was, it was very real.
-After I made it upstairs to get a drink of water, I came back to resume my seat at the computer, to read over the words I’d typed:
+I sat there wondering if I were coming down with something, or maybe, I’d had a heart attack, a stroke — whatever it was, it was real.
+I left the computer to get a drink of water, and a few minutes later, feeling okay, I resumed my seat to read over the words I’d typed:

 It wasn’t late, and I was anything but sleepy.
 I decided to keep writing.
 In the back of my mind, I’m sure I was also waiting to see what else might happen.
 Except for the fact that I couldn’t stop before a ten-versed poem emerged, the rest of the night was uneventful.

 The strangest thing was that exactly one year later to the day, January 17th, I was crossing the Lazaretto, coming to live on Tybee Island.
 In the months that followed, I thought about “Miss Emma” every time I passed the Pirate’s House where she’d played at Hannah’s East in downtown Savannah.
 I also flashed upon that night in the basement each time I passed over the bridge onto the island.
 I still think about it sometimes.

 It wasn’t until 2005, however, while I was working on an entertainment article for a local publication that I learned the spot on the western side of the island where the fishing fleet now docks was definitely considered to be haunted by some of the locals.
 I’d hoped to start off with the Marshall house on Officer’s Row for my series on Tybee ghosts, but it was the holidays and the owners weren’t in town, so I ended up visiting Lazaretto Creek.